jsosulski/toeplitzlda/README.md

 # ToeplitzLDA

-This is an anonymized version of this repository without `.git`

-Code for the ToeplitzLDA classifier proposed in (TODO insert reference).
+Code for the ToeplitzLDA classifier proposed in [here](https://arxiv.org/abs/2202.02001).
 The classifier conforms sklearn and can be used as a drop-in replacement for other LDA classifiers.
-For usage refer to the learning from label proportions (LLP) example or the benchmark scripts.
+For usage refer to the learning from label proportions (LLP) example or the example script.

 Note we used Ubuntu 20.04 with python3.8 to generate our results.